-4. Schedule Meeting or Demo/ Building relationships
+4. Schedule Meetings or Demo/ Building relationships

-This is the stage when the lead has shown interest in buying your product and you both now arrive at a stage where you can negotiate on price, support services, terms and other conditions to make a profitable sale.
+This is the stage when the lead has shown interest in buying your product and you both now arrive at a stage where you can negotiate on price, support services, terms, and other conditions to make a profitable sale.
 Once this is finalized, you can submit your proposal.

 6. Closing the Deal or Closing

-This is almost the final stage in your sales process where you get the desired outcome of your deal.
+This is almost the final stage in your sales process, where you get the desired outcome of your deal.
 Once the dealing or the final discussion has been done between you and the prospect, the sales manager can mark the deal as won or lost.
 In some cases, you may find customers who are not yet ready to buy.
 In that case, these particular customers can be marked separately for nurturing and can be traced back again.

 Your sales reps should invest time in monitoring the onboarding process, in short, the account’s progress.
 At a convenient time, you can even cross-sell existing clients on new services and upsell them on newly added premium solutions.
 If you see your contract getting expired, you can explore various renewal options with them.
 You can also ask for referrals from your most satisfied clients and have a new bucket of leads.

-To leverage the sales pipeline, businesses need to ace the Sales Pipeline Management, which means managing every pipeline stage and tracking every sales opportunity.
+To leverage the sales pipeline, businesses need to ace Sales Pipeline Management, which means managing every pipeline stage and tracking every sales opportunity.
 However, this is not as simple as it looks.